pchemguy/ChatGPTExploratoryPrompting/README.md

 Memory context consists of several components:
 - **Temporary context** is derived from the contents of the current conversation / chat and only applies to that conversation / chat.
   The `Show me temporary context and explain how I can modify it` prompt should yield its current state and modification instructions.
-- **Persistent context** is derived from the contents of all conversations / chats and applies to all of them.
+- **Persistent memory** is derived from the contents of all conversations / chats and applies to all of them.
   As of this writing (12/24), persistent memory needs to be enabled in `Settings -> Personalization -> Memory`.
 The same tab also provides the "Manage" button which makes it possible to remove items from persistent context.
 The final piece on the same tab is a link to sub-popup focused on [custom instructions](https://help.openai.com/en/articles/8096356-custom-instructions-for-chatgpt), which is also a part of persistent context.
   The `Is persistent memory on?` prompt should tell you whether persistent memory is enabled, but its status can only be changed manually.
-If persistent context is enabled. the `Show me persistent context and explain how I can modify it` prompt should produce the contents of the persistent context and modification instructions.
+If persistent memory is enabled. the `Show me persistent memory and explain how I can modify it` prompt should produce the contents of the persistent memory and modification instructions.

 Note: the contents of the context displayed with appropriate prompts (above) or in the memory manager probably only shows a brief summary, and the output may not be necessarily identical, if requests are repeated.
+Also, depending on the current context, ChatGPT may refuse to answer the questions directly.
+For this reason, it is better to interrogate ChatGPT regarding the persistent memory

 ## 2. Coding assistance